-Harvest One is closely monitoring the ongoing COVID-19 pandemic as it continues to evolve.
-Although the Company's financial performance and financial condition were not materially impacted during the three and nine months ended March 31, 2020 from the pandemic, the Company expects to experience some short to medium term negative impacts from the COVID-19 outbreak.
 The production and sale of cannabis and cannabis-related products were deemed an essential service in Canada and Europe, allowing for the continued operations of the cultivation and medical and nutraceutical segments, respectively.
-Furthermore, pharmacies, grocery stores, and convenience stores where Dream Water and LivRelief[TM] products are sold are considered essential retail in North America.
-The Company implemented a strategic plan to refocus on the Company's core strengths of product development, brands and distribution, while also committing to significant cost reductions prior to the pandemic in the second quarter of fiscal 2020.
-This strategic plan remained in place during the current quarter and the Company was successful in reducing operating expenses during the quarter ended March 31, 2020.
+Furthermore, pharmacies, grocery stores, and convenience stores where Dream Water and LivReliefTM products are sold are considered essential retail in North America.
+The Company implemented a strategic plan to refocus on the Company's core strengths of product development, brands and distribution, while also committing to cost reductions prior to the pandemic in the second quarter of fiscal 2020.
+This strategic plan remained in place and the Company was successful in reducing operating expenses during the fourth fiscal quarter ended June 30, 2020.